kathlab/snip/README.md

-# Snip
+# Snip!

-Code snippets from what I learned.
+Cool code snippets from what I've learned.
+Always work in progress - so watch out for errors!

+Get Snippy!